full

 Speaker:

-Returning with anything less than the full picture would be an
+Returning with anything less than the full picture would be an insult to August Corcoran’s memory,

 Speaker: